luizbgomide/sovereign/feats.md

 You have a gift with ranged weapons.
 While this talent most commonly applies to bows, it is also applicable to thrown weapons or other ranged weapons that can be used with the Shoot skill.
 For thrown weapons, you can’t use the benefits of the Armsmaster Feat at the same time as Deadeye.

 - **Level 1**: Gain Shoot as a bonus skill.
 You can Ready a Stowed ranged weapon as an Instant action.
 You may use a bow or two-handed ranged weapon even when an enemy is within melee range, albeit at a -4 hit penalty.
-You may add your Shoot skill level to a ranged weapon’s damage roll.
+You add your Shoot skill level to a ranged weapon’s damage roll.
 - **Level 2**: You can reload crossbows or other slow-loading weapons as a Free action, provided they don’t take more than a round to reload.
 You can use ranged weapons of any size in melee without penalty.
 Once per Turn, as a Free action when target shooting at an inanimate, non-creature target, you automatically hit unless you roll a 2 on your Shoot skill check or the shot is physically impossible.

-## Developed Attribute

-Your hero has a remarkable degree of development to one or more of their attributes.
-This may be derived from an eldritch bloodline, native brilliance, or sheer, stubborn determination.
-This Feat cannot be taken by heroes with the Mage or Partial Mage classes.

-Choose an attribute; its modifier is increased by +1, up to a maximum of +3.
-The actual score does not change, but the modifier increases, and may increase again if later advancement improves the attribute enough.
-You can choose this Feat more than once to improve different attributes.

 ## Gifted Chirurgeon